-Bird's commercial construction experience has involved the construction or renovation of various types of commercial projects, such as office buildings, enclosed shopping malls, shopping plazas, "big box" stores and grocery stores, while working with a distinguished list of national and local retailers and developers.
-The Company also constructs a number of high-rise mixed-use condominiums and apartments for select clients.
-Most recently, the Company has been leveraging its 2017 investment in Stack, a modular construction company with production operations in China, as an alternative manner of delivering projects such as hotels, senior housing, residential apartments and condominiums and commercial office buildings for key clients.
+The retail and commercial sector contributed 22% of 2020 revenues (18% in 2019 and 17% in 2018).
+Bird's commercial construction experience has involved the construction and renovation of office buildings, shopping malls and plazas, "big box" stores and grocery stores and hotels for distinguished list of national and local retailers and developers.
+The Company also constructs high-rise mixed-use condominiums and apartments for select clients.
+The Company has been leveraging its investment in Stack, a modular construction company with production operations in China, as an alternative manner of delivering projects such as hotels, senior housing, residential apartments and condominiums and commercial office buildings for key clients.
 The Company and Stack have complementary knowledge, resources and expertise that positions them well to serve the permanent modular construction market in Canada and the United States.